SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 <!--endintro-->

-1. Record the "test please".
+1. Record the "Test Please".
 2. Do an audio audit – play the recording, only listen to the audio (don’t look at the video). 👀 Things to check:

    - Are you speaking too fast/too slow?